Auchtertool Distribution Camp

 Drone Footage Of Auchtertool Brewery Location

 Some drone video footage from 2016.
-The ground where the Polish camp was aka Auchtertool Distribution Camp was based in 1942 is clearly visible several times.
+The ground where the Polish soldiers camp at Auchtertool (aka Auchtertool Distribution Camp) was based in 1942 is clearly visible several times.

 In the opening first few seconds, on the lower RHS is a red roofed building with a conical roof.
 This is the only original building left that was part of the Brewery (Polish Soldiers HQ).
 The surrounding buildings on that side of the road are all former brewery ground.